For the greater good

 The business partners

 The involvement of the business community has been vital in bringing this project to fruition.
-Key industry partners for this year’s program included Dynata, providing the data collection platform, and Infotools, who made their cloud-based analysis and visualisation platform, Harmoni, available to students for free.
+Key industry partners for this year’s program included Dynata, providing the data collection platform, and Infotools, who made their cloud-based analysis and visualization platform, Harmoni, available to students for free.

 As with being a mentee, mentoring itself provides a host of benefits to the mentors themselves.
 It helps them improve communication and management skills, as well as providing a sense of fulfillment and growth.
 Mentors can create a two-way feedback loop, learning from the students, just as the students learn from them.
 Many who mentor say there is a freshness to the perspectives the students bring, as well as a challenge to start thinking about things differently.

-The non-profit organisation
+The non-profit organization

-- Basic demographics such as ethnicity, gender, age and household income
+- Basic demographics such as ethnicity, gender, age, and household income

-- Perceptions of ‘social capital’
+- Perceptions of ‘social capital.’

-- Feelings of safety in current neighbourhoods
+- Feelings of safety in current neighborhoods

-- Likelihood of future home ownership
+- Likelihood of future homeownership

 - Brand awareness among target audiences.